vdauchy/eloquent-flysystem-adaptor/README.md

             'driver' => 'eloquent',
             /* Optional: Set your custom model that extends the base Model to use different tables per disk */ 'model' => CustomContentModel::class,
-            /* Optional: Set a custom callable to generate urls pointing to a controller able to render the file */ 'getUrl' => [CustomContentModel::class, 'getPath']
+            /* Optional: Set a custom callable to generate urls pointing to a controller able to render the file (or overwrite the static method 'getUrl()') */
+            'getUrl' => [CustomContentModel::class, 'getSomeCustomUrl']
         ]
     ]
 ];